 2. SaaS application integration

-3. Application to application integration
+3. Application-to-application integration

 Example Use Application Integration Cases in Business